FranSantiago/calculator-react/README.md

 # calculator-react
-A calculator app coded in react
+A calculator app coded using ReactJs